anthonyneedles/gardenmon/README.md

 cd gardenmon
 ./init_rpi.sh
 ```

+3. Fill in `local_options.py`.
+For security reasons, this file does not get tracked by git.
+It also holds values that are specific to a certain gardenmon device.

-3. After successful running the init script, reboot with:
+4. After successful running the init script, reboot with:
 ```
 sudo reboot
 ```